el2718/sudoku/README.md

 * method 1, human's way, https://www.sudokuwiki.org/Strategy_Families
 * method 2, cumputer's way, only back tracking, just try and check the consistency

-## Usage
+## UsagI
-Type 81 integer elements of a pulzzle to a text file, then run this command in a terminal
+Type 81 integer elements of a pulzzle to a text file.
+In a terminal, run

 ```bash
 ./sudoku.x method text_file